Time Capsules (2016-2116)

 Courtesy of Sabrina Amrani Gallery, Madrid

-Time Capsules (2016-2116) interrogates the intersections of value, temporality, and the artist's role within systems of cultural and economic influence.
-Employing materials such as taxidermy, ceramics, and 3D-printed ABS, this body of work frames time as a central element, extending its scope over two centuries of historical, material, and geo-political resonance.
-Each work contains a concealed piece, intended to remain unopened until 2116, challenging traditional concepts of ownership and market value, and exploring the limits of preservation and legacy.
+Time Capsules (2016–2116) interrogates the intersections of value, temporality, and the artist’s role within systems of cultural and economic influence.
+Employing variety of materials such as taxidermy, ceramics, fiberglas and 3D-printed ABS, the work positions time as a central element, extending its scope across two centuries of historical, material and geopolitical resonance.
+Each piece contains a concealed object, intended to remain unopened until 2116, challenging conventional notions of ownership, authorship, and market value while exploring the limits of preservation and legacy.

 2016-2116